Welcome to the Freshman Celebration 2015!

 For 2015-2016, the book is Every Day, a novel by David Levithan, who was the keynote speaker at the 2015 Freshman Convocation on September 10, 2015.

 Students who attend the 2015 Celebration will be invited to cast their votes for the 2015 People's Choice Award in the USU Northridge Center.
-Additional projects will be posted in the Virtual Celebration (online in Moodle).
-A panel of judges (CSUN faculty and staff)will select the 2015 Grand Prize winners: one on-site project and one virtual project.
+Additional projects are posted in the Virtual Celebration 2015 (online in Moodle).
+A panel of judges (CSUN faculty and staff) will select the 2015 Grand Prize winners: one on-site project and one virtual project.

 You can read more about the 2014 Celebration in this CSUN Shine Weekly story: Freshmen Showcase Research and Creativity at Annual Celebration (Dec.
 15, 2014).

 The first Freshman Celebration at CSUN took place in 2006 with participation limited to Freshman Connection students.
 In 2007 the Celebration was opened to all students enrolled in a fall U100 class.
 As enrollment has continued to grow, so has the Celebration.
 Join us this year on November 23 or 24, 2015!